nathancarter/how2data/database/topics/Bentley University GB213.md

 confidence intervals, hypothesis testing, single-variable linear models, and optionally ANOVA and/or $\chi^2$ tests, time permitting.

- * How to compute a confidence interval for the mean
- * How to do a hypothesis test for the mean
- * How to fit a linear model to two columns of data

 ## Under Construction

 This topic will be expanded later.
-This is just a placeholder for now.
+It is not yet complete.

+## Random variables and probability distributions

+ * How to generate random values from a distribution
+ * How to compute probabilities from a distribution
+ * How to plot probability distributions

+## Confidence intervals and hypothesis testing

+ * How to compute a confidence interval for a sample mean
+ * How to do a two-sided hypothesis test for a sample mean
+ * How to do a two-sided hypothesis test for two sample means

+## Linear modeling

+ * How to fit a linear model to two columns of data